Welcome to the Infoway Subset Registry

 |Initial||This type of release is used when it is the first release of a subset.|

-If there are no maintenance requests during that year, the subset is deprecated.
+If there are no maintenance requests during the inactivation-deprecation cycle that last two (2) years, the subset is deprecated as a next step.

 |Deprecation||This type of release is used when a subset is no longer available for use.|

-This represents the current status of a subset.
+This represents the current status of a subset in the Terminology Gateway.
 Subsets are either Active, Inactive or Draft.

-Pre-adoption is defined as implementing a new code before it is officially released in the next version of the reference terminology.
+Pre-adoption is defined as implementing a new concept and code before it is officially released or published in the next version of the reference terminology.
+Concepts and codes are pre-released to meet the implementation needs of implementers, and these concepts and codes are subject to change until time of release.

 Maintenance and Release Information